Telémachos Alexiou: Career

 In 2010, he attracted international attention with his experimental video The Dream Of Norma, starring Vaginal Davis, which premiered at the Berlin International Film Festival.

 After The Dream Of Norma, Alexiou directed multiple short and medium-length films and video works, including the film Venus In The Garden, which have been presented in various film festivals and art spaces around the world such as Temporäre Kunsthalle Berlin and LA Outfest.

 In 2011, the Arsenal Institute for Film and Video Art in Berlin, Germany, dedicated a mini-retrospective to his films and started archiving his work.

 In 2014, Telémachos Alexiou finished his first feature film, Queen Antigone (Vasilissa Antigoni), a reconfiguration of the ancient tragedy Antigone by Sophocles.
 The film was produced by the legendary Berlin film producer Jürgen Brüning.
 It premiered at the Mumbai Film Festival in October of the same year and had its European premiere at the Thessaloniki International Film Festival a month later.

 Personal life

-Alexiou identifies as gay and describes his films as partly autobiographical.
+Alexiou is gay and describes his films as partly autobiographical.